 “Their sins and the evil things they do—

 I will not remember anymore.”
 Jeremiah 31:34

-18 Now when these have been forgiven, there is no more need for a sacrifice for sins.
+18 Now, when these have been forgiven, there is no more need to sacrifice for sins.
 (Hebrews 10:14-18 NCV)

 These passages make it evident that God chose not to remember our sins.
-However, God who knows everything is not a forgetful God for He is an all-knowing God.
-He chose not to remember something and He forgets nothing.
+However, God, who knows everything, is not forgetful, for He is an all-knowing God.
+He chose not to remember something, and He forgot nothing.
 Like God, we must put painful memories behind us.
 Storing it would not do any good.
-Sometimes we remember the doer but not the sin and we tried to dig in our mind the offense, in doing so it will only restore the harm, why not save the effort to more profitable and godly work.
+Sometimes we remember the doer but not the sin, and we try to dig into our mind the offense; doing so will only restore the harm, so why not save the effort for more profitable and godly work?